balanced/balanced-docs/overview/fees.rst

   set-up fee                                  $0
   ================================ ===================

+.. [#] Includes implicit hold.
-.. [*] If you issue a hold and then successfully complete the charge, you will incur a total fee of 2.9% + 30¢ for the entire transaction (i.e. the 30¢ fee will only be applied once).
+.. [#] If you issue a hold and then successfully complete the charge, you will incur a total fee of 2.9% + 30¢ for the entire transaction (i.e. the 30¢ fee will only be applied once).

 .. _invoicing.fees: